17 Top Tourist Attractions at the Grand Canyon

 The main access point for the South Rim is the South Entrance, where the main visitor center is located.
 It is also possible to enter via the east, at the Desert View Entrance, but for most people, this is a less convenient option.

 From the South Entrance Visitor Center, you have two main options for exploring the park by road: Hermit Road runs west, past the small resort area of Grand Canyon Village, more commonly known as the Village, to numerous overlooks.
-This road is open to private vehicles from December 1 to the end of February, but outside of these dates you must use the park shuttle buses.
+This road is open to private vehicles from December 1 to the end of February, but outside of these dates, you must use the park shuttle buses.
+The shuttle buses in the park are free and there are three main routes.

-Accommodation is available in the national park at the Village, and is operated by a concessioner of the park.
+Accommodation is available in the national park at the Village and is operated by a concessioner of the park.
 Just outside the South Entrance is the small town of Tusayan, with a much larger variety of chain hotels, as well as restaurants and other services.
+Camping is also available near the Village and near the Desert View Entrance.

 Grand Canyon South Rim Attractions